Anthony Scaramucci: White House Communications Director

 On July 21, 2017, President Trump appointed Scaramucci White House Communications Director.
 The White House announcement said he would report directly to the President rather than to the White House Chief of Staff, as White House Press Secretary Sean Spicer had.
 On the day that Scaramucci's appointment was announced, Spicer resigned.
 The New York Times reported that he had done so after advising Trump that he "vehemently disagreed" with the appointment of Scaramucci.
 White House Chief of Staff Reince Priebus also had "vehement objections" to his hiring.
 On July 26, 2017, journalist Ryan Lizza reported that Scaramucci called him to try to identify who leaked information about a meeting to The New Yorker.
 During the call, Scaramucci revealed some disagreements with Priebus and White House advisor Steve Bannon.
 Scaramucci believed the conversation to be off the record.

 During the interview and in a tweet immediately afterward, Scaramucci said that he had contacted or would be contacting the FBI and the Department of Justice, asking them to investigate Priebus for allegedly "leaking" his financial disclosure form to Politico reporter Lorraine Woellert.
 Scaramucci later deleted the tweet.
 Woellert stated publicly that she obtained the information from the U.S. Export-Import Bank.

 On July 28, Priebus's resignation as chief of staff was announced; Priebus said that he had resigned the previous day.
 Also on July 28, Trump announced that he had named retired general John F. Kelly as his new chief of staff.

 On July 31, Trump dismissed Scaramucci from his role as communications director on the recommendation of Kelly, who wanted him removed because he did not think Scaramucci was disciplined and believed Scaramucci had lost credibility.
 As one of his first acts after being sworn in as chief of staff, Kelly reportedly invited Scaramucci to his office and told him he was being let go.
 An official White House statement indicated that Scaramucci "will be leaving" his post "to give Chief of Staff John Kelly a clean slate and the ability to build his own team."

+Scaramucci's (2025) version of the sequence of events, is that Jared Kushner pre-warned him that he was probably being let go for embarrassing Trump during a Cabinet meeting, where Trump as President, was determined to Veto a Bill and how he had publicly described to Trump that his veto attempt would undoubtedly fail.
+Kushner subsequently advised Scaramucci that, "you can't tell him something he doesn't know, in front of other people!"
+On the morning of his final departure, Scaramucci's secure White House phone was summarily blocked around 6.am, and less than four-hours later, the official statement of his White House departure was released, terminating his role.

-Scaramucci's tenure of eleven days is tied for shortest in history for that position with Jack Koehler in the Reagan administration, leading some commentators to compare similarly short political position tenures in units of Scaramuccis.
+Scaramucci's tenure of eleven days is tied for the shortest in history for that position, with Jack Koehler in the Reagan administration, leading some commentators to compare similarly short political position tenures in units of Scaramuccis.